Rotting Tillandsia Xerographica Air Plant

 Whether you are a seasoned air plant collector or a beginner, there is going to come a time when one of your precious air plants gets sick, despite your best intentions and care.
 So what do you do?
 Just call it a loss and get a new plant?
 Well, before you do that, you can try to revive it.

-After its long soak, take care to shake out any excess water from amongst the plant's leaves, and allow it to dry upside down on a towel for at least 4 hours to ensure that the plant is completely dry before putting it back in place.
+After its long soak, shake out any excess water from amongst the plant's leaves, and allow it to dry upside down on a towel or rack in a well-ventilated area for at least 4 hours to ensure that the plant is completely dry before putting it back in place.

-After a couple of days if you notice that your air plant still has curling leaves or looks a little limp you can give it another soak-this time for a few hours.
+After a couple of days if you notice that your air plant still has curling leaves or looks a little limp you can give it another soak, this time for a few hours.
 This should help perk up your plant.
-But if its base is mushy or just doesn't seem to be reviving, it might be dead after-all.
+If its base is mushy or doesn't seem to be reviving, the tilly might be dead after all.
+A good way to detect a dead plant is to hold the base and gently wiggle the center leaves.
+If these leaves easily pull out (they’ll often be black on the bottoms), or the plant falls apart then it has already died.
+In this case, check out our Beginner’s Choice Collection and try again!

 Leave a comment